-As far as recent composition projects are concerned, Stanislav recorded his new solo violin cycle “In Solitude – 7 Impressions” at CBC in Toronto in July, 2015.
+As far as composition projects are concerned, Stanislav recorded his 45-minute-long solo violin cycle “In Solitude – 7 Impressions” at CBC in Toronto in July, 2015.
 He also completed his sonata for two violins, written for Jeanne Marie Conquer of the Ensemble Intercontemporain, and recorded it with her in January, 2016, at Cite de la Musique in Paris.
 This 2-violin sonata was published in 2019 by Musikverlag Ries and Erler, Berlin.
-His work for soprano and piano entitled “4 Songs, In Memory of Marina Tsvetaeva” and written for soprano Lyubov Petrova was recorded in March of 2016 in New York.
+His work for soprano and piano entitled “4 Songs, In Memory of Marina Tsvetaeva” and written for renowned Metropolitan Opera soprano Lyubov Petrova and pianist Drew Petersen was recorded in March of 2016 in New York.
 In 2017, he was commissioned to write two fantasies for solo violin with orchestra, one on themes by G. Verdi (entitled “VERDI+”) and another on “Le Temps des Cathedrales” from the musical “Notre Dame de Paris”, both of which were successfully premiered by Stanislav as soloist at the “Odessa Golden Festival” in Odessa, Ukraine.

 Stanislav’s recordings and performances, including his solo CD debut “Violin For One” on Naxos/Sono Luminus labels, have been broadcasted on numerous radio and television channels including WDR Köln, RTS-1 Belgrade, CBC Canada, Radio Klassisk Denmark, Interlochen Public Radio, WFMT Chicago Classical, etc. He has also recorded for Decca and Dacapo labels as soloist and Concertmaster of the Aarhus Symphony Orchestra and for Chandos as Concertmaster of Singapore Symphony Orchestra.
 Most recently, he took part in a recording project for Sony Classical with Teodor Currentzis and Utopia Orchestra.